Abbas Khadir: Personal life

 Khadir was born in Baghdad in 1973, and has eight siblings.
 He was born to illiterate parents who sold dates for a living.

 By the age of 14, Khadir started reading religious books, which was the only genre his house possessed.
-He discovered his love for literature through these religious texts, realizing that they often were figurative in nature.
+He discovered his love for literature through these religious texts, realizing that they were often figurative in nature.
 This helped facilitate his reading and understanding of poetry.
 He found refuge in reading, and it opened doors to rediscovering the world.
 Through his readings, he "travelled" to Germany with Franz Kafka, to Russia with Alexander Pushkin, and to France with Charles Baudelaire.
 Despite being educated, none of Khadir's siblings had an interest in literature, except for his sisters and the literary critic, Saleh Zamel, a spouse to one of his sisters.
 Khadir spent most of his time reading in Zamel's library.
 There, Khadir discovered many new writers whom he later met personally.
 He confessed that his love for reading and the inspiration by the works of different authors initially started his desire to write.

 Education

 During his stay in Germany, Khadir gained the necessary qualifications in order to be admitted to university.
 In five years’ time, he successfully completed studying in three different educational institutions: an Arabic school, an online school, and a college-preparatory school.
-He then enrolled in the University of Munich and University of Potsdam, where he studied literature and philosophy.
+He then enrolled at LMU Munich and the University of Potsdam, where he studied literature and philosophy.